Alfred Stump: History

 Alfred was born in Hobart, a son of butcher Mark Stump (c.
 1824 – 7 July 1893) and Mary Anne Stump (c.
 1827 – 22 June 1899).

 He served an apprenticeship of four years.

 and joined with R. J. Nicholas as Nicholas & Stump, photographers of 57 Collins Street, Hobart in 1883, but left Tasmania in 1884, passing his business to F. R. Foot & Co., and moved to Adelaide, where he worked as chief operator for photographers Hammer & Co.

 By the time of the 1887 Jubilee Exhibition, he had left Hammer, and established Stump & Co. in the Gresham Arcade, at what was known as "Platts's Corner" then "Howell's Corner", north of Hindley and King William Streets, opposite what was later known as the Beehive Corner.
 Prominent signage ensured that "Stump's Corner" became a well-known Adelaide landmark and rendezvous.
 He was an adroit publicist; practically every newspaper had an advertisement for his business, and news items of some novelty or achievement almost every week.
 His photographers were kept busy capturing images of sporting teams and notable personalities, which were loaned to newspapers for reproduction (suitably attributed of course) and displayed in shop windows.

-A notable employee was John Hood (previously with Townsend Duryea) as photo-colorist.
+A notable employee was John Hood (previously with Townsend Duryea) as photo-colourist.
 Stump & Co. was one of the very few SA award winners at the 1888 Melbourne Exhibition.
 Another employee, Ernest P. Howard made news in a sphere unrelated to his employment — as Australia's fastest (220 wpm) shorthand writer.

 Several employees left to form their own businesses: Wherrett & Co. in the Gippsland district was one; John Dunn of the Ideal Studio, 143 Rundle Street in 1907, was another.

 Stump opened a second studio, at 65 Rundle Street, in June 1889.